Rocketeer999/book-downloader/README.md

 Much credit to Joel Rosdahl for his irc package: https://github.com/jaraco/irc.
 This bot searches irc.irchighway.net only, and is meant only to streamline the somewhat clunky download process.
-This code is of debatable quality but it works.
 Use at your own risk

 Calling this program: